NSAPH/handbook/handbook/superset.md

-# PostgreSQL Data Platform
+# NSAPH PostgreSQL Data Platform

-## What is Superset
+The [NSAPH Data Platform](https://github.com/NSAPH-Data-Platform) consists of a series of ETL pipelines that deploy a PostgreSQL database.
+The platform's documentation is found [here](https://github.com/NSAPH-Data-Platform/nsaph-platform-docs) (and the documentation's source code is [here](https://github.com/NSAPH-Data-Platform/nsaph-platform-docs))

+A deployed database resides in the Harvard University’s FASRC clusters.
+Access to the FASRC clusters require a [FASRC user username and password](https://docs.rc.fas.harvard.edu/kb/quickstart-guide/).
+The database is hosted in an RC environment which is accessed by SSH at `nsaph.rc.fas.harvard.edu` (and not at `fasselogin.rc.fas.harvard.edu`).
+New **DS support team members** can request access to this environment via an [RC ticket](https://portal.rc.fas.harvard.edu/request/account/new) with the authorization of a PI.
+Additional documentation for superusers regarding administration of the database and onboarding of new users is found [here](https://github.com/NSAPH/data-paltform-internal-docs/blob/master/docs/Administration.md) and [here](https://github.com/NSAPH/data-paltform-internal-docs/blob/master/docs/Onboarding.md).

+## Database querying in the `nsaph` host

+There are multiple ways to query a database.
+Two options are offered below: Superset and Jupyterlab.

+### Using Superset to explore the DB

-Superset is a way to query, visualize, and explore the data.
-Currently, the data hosted on Superset uses Postgres as the meta database engine.
+Superset is an application that allows working with a database interactively.
+It offers functionalities to query, visualize, and explore the data.

+A Superset instance, that is installed and connected to the database, remains active in the `nsaph` host.

-## Accessing Superset in Web Browser
+### Accessing Superset in Web Browser
-In order to access Superset, you would first need access to FASSE and the NSAPH host (instructions [here](fasse.md))
+If you have been granted access to the `nsaph` host, you would first need to connect to FASRC VPN (instructions [here](fasse.md)) and then to the `nsaph` host.
 Open Terminal, and enter the following command:
 ```
 ssh -L8088:localhost:8088 username@nsaph.rc.fas.harvard.edu
 ```